 Please remember that the above gives an accurate value in 100g for high sodium foods in your diet.
 For example 100g of Oil, grapeseed contains 0 mg of sodium.
 However, there are other factors to consider when you are assessing your nutritional requirements.
 You should also take into account portion sizes when you are considering the sodium nutritional content.

 The food with the highest sodium content per typical serving is Grapes, canned, thompson seedless, water pack, solids and liquids which contains 14.7 mg in 1 cup (or 245 g).
 The percentage of the recommended daily value for this serving is 1 %.
 For this serving the Potassium content is 262.15 mg, the Calories content is 98 kcal, the Protein content is 1.23 g, the Fat content is 0.27 g and the Carbohydrate content is 25.24 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing sodium which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods high in sodium.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of high sodium content in foods.